Libby Lee: Summary

 Lee attended Ying Wa Girls' School during her high school years.
 After graduating from Form 7 in 1991, she continued her studies at the Li Ka Shing Faculty of Medicine, The University of Hong Kong, and graduated in 1996.
 After graduating from university, she joined the Hospital Authority in the same year and worked in the internal medicine ward of Caritas Medical Centre.

-Lee joined the Hospital Authority's executive management team in 2008 and was promoted to Director of Strategic Development in 2016.
-She has served on various professional organizations, including the Hong Kong College of Anaesthetists and the Hong Kong College of Community Medicine.

-She assumed the position of Deputy Secretary for Health Bureau in July 2022.